alanczyzewski/Database-system-publications/README.md

-# ENG - Database system for managing scientific publications
+## Database system for managing scientific publications
-# PL - System bazodanowy do zarządzania publikacjami naukowymi
-//ENG

-  The web application was implemented using ASP.NET technology and MySQL system.
+  The web application was implemented with ASP.NET.
 Data on scientific publications are stored in accordance with the BibTeX system.
-The application offers the following functionalities: searching, adding, removing and modifying publications in the database.
+The application allows you to perform CRUD operations on the database.
 It is also possible to download publications as a BibTeX database file.

-//PL

-  Stworzona aplikacja internetowa została napisana z pomocą technologii ASP.NET i systemu zarządzania bazą danych MySQL.
-W bazie danych przechowywane są informacje na temat publikacji naukowych zgodnie z systemem BibTeX.
-Aplikacja oferuje następujące funkcjonalności: wyszukiwanie, dodawanie, usuwanie oraz modyfikacja publikacji znajdujących się w bazie danych.
-Możliwe jest również pobranie publikacji w postaci pliku bazy bibliograficznej BibTeX.
+## Technologies:
+* C#
+* ASP.NET
+* ADO.NET
+* MySQL
+* HTML, CSS